GF, DF, No-Added-Sweetener Smash Cake

 The frosting is simply unsweetened whipped coconut cream.
 One 13.5-ounce can is more than enough to fill, frost, and decorate a four-layer, four-inch smash cake.
 Just be aware that coconut cream is sometimes sold in smaller cans; so if that is what you go for, get a few.

-When assembling the cake, I recommend placing two slightly overlapping pieces of parchment on the serving plate or cake stand before beginning.
+When assembling the mini layer cake, I recommend placing two slightly overlapping pieces of parchment paper on the serving plate or cake stand before beginning.
 These can be easily removed when done, leaving clean edges on the platter.
 It may be helpful to place the filled cake in the freezer for a few minutes to firm up before frosting the outside, or even in between adding layers if things get too squishy.

 Generally, I fill completely and do a thin layer of frosting (aka a crumb coat), place the filled cake in the freezer for about 15 minutes, and then come back for a cleaner, final coat of the whipped coconut cream.